-Abu Dhabi is the capital of United Arab Emirates (UAE) and is known for its cultural attractions and family getaways.
+Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 From traveling in the fastest roller coaster in the world to having a cappuccino that's sprinkled with gold, Abu Dhabi has the right combination of all experiences.

 Travelers enjoy stunning beaches, along with historical and cultural attractions.

 Tip: At the end of this article is an infographic (you can download for free) that Adventure Emirates, an Abu Dhabi-based tour company, put together for first-time visitors.

 Before you plan your vacation to Abu Dhabi, consider the following.

 - The gateway of Emirates – Dubai International Airport

 - Languages – Arabic.
 English is widely spoken.